GreptimeTeam/docs/docs/user-guide/ingest-data/for-observerbility/loki.md

   * `Authorization`: `Basic` authentication, which is a Base64 encoded string of `<username>:<password>`.
 For more information, please refer to [Authentication](https://docs.greptime.com/user-guide/deployments/authentication/static/) and [HTTP API](https://docs.greptime.com/user-guide/protocols/http#authentication).
   * `X-Greptime-Log-Table-Name`: `<table_name>` (optional) - The table name to store the logs.
 If not provided, the default table name is `loki_logs`.

+  The request uses binary protobuf to encode the payload, The defined schema is the same as the [logproto.proto](https://github.com/grafana/loki/blob/main/pkg/logproto/logproto.proto).

 ### Example Code

 [Grafana Alloy](https://grafana.com/docs/alloy/latest/) is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
 Alloy uniquely combines the very best OSS observability signals in the community.

 It suplies a Loki exporter that can be used to send logs to GreptimeDB.
+Here is an example configuration:

 ```hcl
 loki.source.file "greptime" {